-S-video TV-out - A connector used to attach a TV or digital audio device to the computer.
+S-video TV-out - A connector used to attach a TV or digital audio device to the computer system board - The main circuit board in your computer.
+Also known as the motherboard.

 SXGA - super-extended graphics array - A video standard for video cards and controllers that supports resolutions up to 1280 x 1024.